 Growing Tomatoes; Transplanting Outdoors & General Care

-After seeding inside and transplanting tiny seedlings to larger pots to continue to grow and develop, the time will eventually come when the plants will need to move outside.
-In this post I will show you how to get your tomato plants ready for the outdoors, and how to further care for them.
+After seeding inside, then transplanting tiny seedlings to larger pots to grow and develop, the time will eventually come when the plants will need to move outside.
+In this post I will show you how to get your tomato plants ready for the outdoors and how to further care for them.
 In my previous post, Growing Tomatoes Part 1: Seeding & Transplanting Seedlings, I went through the process of seeding and caring for tomato sprouts.
 Growing Tomatoes Part 3: Common Problems & Solutions is also worth reading to keep you a step ahead, preventing disease.

 Preparing for Transplanting Outdoors: Weathering

 Once the weather has warmed up sufficiently and the danger of night frost has just about passed, it is time to “weather” your plants in preparation for outdoor transplanting.
-Weathering means to get them used to the climate outdoors, where they will be exposed to the elements.
-They need to gradually get used to the outdoor air, wind, and the sun hitting them directly instead of through a window.
-If planted directly outdoors without weathering first, your plants will be in for a shock and may not make it.
-So, bring them outside to a safe spot for a few hour a day, gradually increasing over the next week to all day outside, bringing them inside at night for protection.
+Weathering means to gradually get them used to the climate outdoors where they will be exposed to the elements, such as the different air, wind, and the sun hitting them directly instead of through a window.
+If planted directly outdoors without weathering first, your plants could experience a shock and may not make it.
+So, bring them outside to a safe spot for a few hours a day, gradually increasing over the next week to all day outside and bringing them inside at night for protection.

 On lightly windy days I support the the pots to keep the plants upright and from falling over.
 I have found water-filled 2-liter soda bottles to be helpful.

-I have to tell you about an accident I had last year, when wind gusts caused one plant to snap in the middle, even with stakes in place!
+However, I have to tell you about an accident I had one year, when wind gusts caused one plant to snap in the middle, even with stakes in place!
 I though this plant was a goner, of course!
-I still decided to try to rescue the plant, and with heavy staking sticks close to the stem to use as braces, I lifted the broken stem to stand upright again, and tied the plant up alongside these braces to stand firmly in place.
-Amazingly enough the plant continued to grow happily and repaired itself completely!
+I still decided to try to rescue the plant, and with heavy staking sticks close to the stem to use as braces, I lifted the broken stem to stand upright again.
+Then I tied the plant up alongside these braces to stand firmly in place.
+Amazingly enough, the plant continued to grow happily and repaired itself completely!
 No lasting damage done!
 After this incident I decided to gently lay the plants down during windy days, careful not to damage the leaves or stems.

-When the day has come to transplant them outside for good, you can either plant them in large pots to keep them on your deck or porch (or even inside!), or you can plant them directly into the ground.
-Just make sure the area you plant them in, or place the pots in, is an area that receives full sun all day.
-Part sun will result in poor tomato yield and spindly plants, although it can still be done.
+When the day has come to transplant outside for good, you can either plant them in large pots to keep them on your deck or porch (or even inside!), or you can plant them directly into the ground.
+Just make sure the area your tomato plants end up in, receives full sun all day.
+Part sun will result in poor tomato yield and spindly plants, although it can be done.
 Extreme temperatures either way can also cause problems, such as bloom dropping or wilting.
 Ideal temperatures are between 70-85 degrees F (21-29 C).

 Fertilizing is probably my least favorite subject when it comes to gardening.
-I find it confusing and complicated with all the various suggestions out there, and just how to go about it.
-I will do my best to explain what I have learned so far:
+I often find it confusing and complicated with all the various suggestions out there, and just how to go about it.
+But I will do my best to explain what I have learned so far: